types of Sativa, Indica & Hybrid Strains

 Most people never have the chance to choose, they get the bud that they can find and hope for the best.
 However, legalization has created an opportunity for customers to make informed decisions about the strain they consume.
 Choosing the right strain for you and your body can make all the difference when trying to calm down, spur your appetite, fall asleep, or find creative inspiration.

-Indica Weed Strains
+Indica Weed

-indica weed
+indica strains

 Cannabis plants of the indica variety grow short and bushy.
 Their leaves are short, broad, and deeply serrated at the edges.
 Cannabis indica plants typically mature in 6 to 8 weeks, a relatively short period.